Highlander

 Zzickle's Notes:

 I don't own Highlander - if I did, I would've given Methos his own show!
-The contents of this transcript are taken directly from the episode (with help of the DVD script), to the best of my ability.
+The contents of this transcript are taken directly from the episode (with the help of closed captions and the DVD script), to the best of my ability.
+Huge thanks to Andy Sloane and his exhaustive lists of Highlander shooting locations for assistance with my Locations List.
+If you have any other location-related questions, you can email him at [karateusa at hotmail dot com].

 If you want to post this transcript on your site, please let me know where it is going so I can visit it.
 Also, please post it with my name (Zzickle) and website (http://www.zzickle.com/) on it.